 Each section of the template is labeled and indicates the type of information that should be added.
-The templates can be completed by placing text directly into the document.
 The Active Learning Templates may be used in a variety of ways to enhance knowledge and clinical reasoning skills that are presented in the classroom or clinical setting.